imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 ```

 {% hint style="info" %}
-In the sample app, we are using our own custom `Button` components created using React Native's components to ensure consistency.
+In the sample app, we are using our own custom `Button` component created using React Native's components to ensure consistency.
 {% endhint %}

 {% tabs %}